zabulus/core/doc/sql.extensions/README.builtin_functions.txt

 Notes:
     This function supersedes UUID_TO_CHAR.
 The difference between them is that UUID_TO_CHAR does a byte-by-byte conversion of the OCTETS string to the ASCII one, while UUID_TO_CHAR2 converts a RFC-4122 compliant OCTETS UUID to a compliant ASCII string.
+Also, UUID_TO_CHAR returns upper-cased string and UUID_TO_CHAR2 returns lower-cased string.

 Example:
     select uuid_to_char2(gen_uuid()) from rdb$database;